Schlumberger (NYSE:SLB) Now Covered by The Goldman Sachs Group

-Stock analysts at The Goldman Sachs Group began coverage on shares of Schlumberger (NYSE:SLB) in a report issued on Thursday, The Fly reports.
-The firm set a “buy” rating on the oil and gas company’s stock.
+The Goldman Sachs Group began coverage on shares of Schlumberger (NYSE:SLB) in a note issued to investors on Wednesday, Benzinga reports.
+The brokerage set a “buy” rating and a $38.00 price target on the oil and gas company’s stock.
+The Goldman Sachs Group’s target price points to a potential upside of 14.91% from the company’s current price.

-Several other research analysts have also recently weighed in on the stock.
-Barclays upped their price objective on shares of Schlumberger from $31.00 to $35.00 and gave the stock an “overweight” rating in a research report on Tuesday, March 2nd.
-Morgan Stanley increased their price target on shares of Schlumberger from $30.00 to $32.00 and gave the company an “overweight” rating in a research report on Monday, May 3rd.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their target price on shares of Schlumberger from $34.00 to $35.00 and gave the stock a “buy” rating in a report on Monday, May 3rd.
-Argus raised their target price on shares of Schlumberger from $24.00 to $30.00 and gave the stock a “buy” rating in a report on Tuesday, January 26th.
-Finally, Griffin Securities reaffirmed a “buy” rating on shares of Schlumberger in a research note on Tuesday, January 26th.
-One research analyst has rated the stock with a sell rating, six have given a hold rating and fifteen have given a buy rating to the company.
-The company currently has a consensus rating of “Buy” and an average target price of $27.24.
+Several other equities research analysts have also recently commented on the stock.
+Piper Sandler boosted their price target on shares of Schlumberger from $18.00 to $25.00 and gave the stock a “neutral” rating in a research report on Monday, February 1st.
+Barclays boosted their price target on shares of Schlumberger from $31.00 to $35.00 and gave the stock an “overweight” rating in a research report on Tuesday, March 2nd.
+Bank of America raised shares of Schlumberger from a “neutral” rating to a “buy” rating and boosted their price target for the stock from $27.00 to $31.00 in a research report on Monday, January 25th.
+Citigroup upped their target price on shares of Schlumberger from $34.00 to $35.00 in a report on Monday, April 26th.
+Finally, Morgan Stanley upped their target price on shares of Schlumberger from $30.00 to $32.00 and gave the company an “overweight” rating in a report on Monday, May 3rd.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and fifteen have assigned a buy rating to the stock.
+The stock currently has a consensus rating of “Buy” and an average price target of $27.78.

-Schlumberger (NYSE:SLB) last announced its quarterly earnings results on Thursday, April 22nd.
-The oil and gas company reported $0.21 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.19 by $0.02.
+Schlumberger (NYSE:SLB) last issued its quarterly earnings results on Thursday, April 22nd.
+The oil and gas company reported $0.21 EPS for the quarter, topping the consensus estimate of $0.19 by $0.02.
 Schlumberger had a negative net margin of 40.15% and a positive return on equity of 7.34%.
-The firm had revenue of $5.22 billion for the quarter, compared to the consensus estimate of $5.09 billion.
-During the same period in the prior year, the firm posted $0.25 earnings per share.
+The firm had revenue of $5.22 billion for the quarter, compared to analysts’ expectations of $5.09 billion.
+During the same period in the previous year, the firm posted $0.25 EPS.
 The company’s revenue for the quarter was down 29.9% on a year-over-year basis.
-On average, equities analysts predict that Schlumberger will post 0.64 earnings per share for the current fiscal year.
+On average, equities research analysts predict that Schlumberger will post 0.64 EPS for the current fiscal year.

-In other news, EVP Hinda Gharbi sold 30,000 shares of the firm’s stock in a transaction on Thursday, May 6th.
-The stock was sold at an average price of $30.10, for a total transaction of $903,000.00.
-Following the completion of the transaction, the executive vice president now directly owns 129,262 shares in the company, valued at $3,890,786.20.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-0.58% of the stock is owned by company insiders.
+In other Schlumberger news, EVP Hinda Gharbi sold 30,000 shares of the stock in a transaction that occurred on Thursday, May 6th.
+The shares were sold at an average price of $30.10, for a total transaction of $903,000.00.
+Following the transaction, the executive vice president now owns 129,262 shares in the company, valued at approximately $3,890,786.20.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Corporate insiders own 0.58% of the company’s stock.

-Several large investors have recently modified their holdings of SLB.
-Sei Investments Co. increased its holdings in Schlumberger by 12.1% in the 3rd quarter.
-Sei Investments Co. now owns 663,847 shares of the oil and gas company’s stock worth $10,336,000 after buying an additional 71,733 shares in the last quarter.
-Louisiana State Employees Retirement System increased its holdings in Schlumberger by 22.6% in the 4th quarter.
-Louisiana State Employees Retirement System now owns 86,400 shares of the oil and gas company’s stock worth $1,886,000 after buying an additional 15,900 shares in the last quarter.
-Global Retirement Partners LLC increased its holdings in Schlumberger by 16.5% in the 4th quarter.
-Global Retirement Partners LLC now owns 3,800 shares of the oil and gas company’s stock worth $83,000 after buying an additional 538 shares in the last quarter.
-Redpoint Investment Management Pty Ltd increased its holdings in Schlumberger by 15.5% in the 4th quarter.
-Redpoint Investment Management Pty Ltd now owns 33,000 shares of the oil and gas company’s stock worth $720,000 after buying an additional 4,439 shares in the last quarter.
-Finally, IFM Investors Pty Ltd increased its holdings in Schlumberger by 15.1% in the 4th quarter.
-IFM Investors Pty Ltd now owns 135,016 shares of the oil and gas company’s stock worth $2,947,000 after buying an additional 17,683 shares in the last quarter.
-Hedge funds and other institutional investors own 73.19% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
+NorthCoast Asset Management LLC boosted its position in shares of Schlumberger by 1.9% during the 1st quarter.
+NorthCoast Asset Management LLC now owns 17,211 shares of the oil and gas company’s stock worth $468,000 after acquiring an additional 317 shares in the last quarter.
+CAPROCK Group Inc. boosted its position in shares of Schlumberger by 2.5% during the 1st quarter.
+CAPROCK Group Inc. now owns 16,058 shares of the oil and gas company’s stock worth $439,000 after acquiring an additional 393 shares in the last quarter.
+Firestone Capital Management boosted its position in shares of Schlumberger by 38.1% during the 4th quarter.
+Firestone Capital Management now owns 1,450 shares of the oil and gas company’s stock worth $32,000 after acquiring an additional 400 shares in the last quarter.
+Legacy Wealth Asset Management LLC boosted its position in shares of Schlumberger by 1.3% during the 1st quarter.
+Legacy Wealth Asset Management LLC now owns 33,838 shares of the oil and gas company’s stock worth $920,000 after acquiring an additional 427 shares in the last quarter.
+Finally, Cloverfields Capital Group LP boosted its position in shares of Schlumberger by 2.2% during the 1st quarter.
+Cloverfields Capital Group LP now owns 19,984 shares of the oil and gas company’s stock worth $543,000 after acquiring an additional 430 shares in the last quarter.
+Institutional investors and hedge funds own 73.19% of the company’s stock.

 Schlumberger Limited supplies technology for reservoir characterization, drilling, production, and processing to the oil and gas industry worldwide.
 It operates in four divisions: Digital & Integration, Reservoir Performance, Well Construction, and Production Systems.
 The company offers reservoir interpretation and data processing services; open and cased-hole, and slickline services; exploration and production pressure and flow-rate measurement services; tubing-conveyed perforating services; integrated production systems; software, consulting, information management, and IT infrastructure services; reservoir characterization, field development planning, and production enhancement consulting services; and petro technical data services and training solutions.